Counter

 • Simplicity: Services like GoatCounter make it easy

-• Modern analytics provide much richer data
+• They provide richer data (sessions, paths, referrers, geography)

-• Server-side image generation adds unnecessary load
+• Server-side image generation per request adds unnecessary load

 FeatureCounterTextCounter